Telling The Stories

 He was born in poverty, 25 January 1933, at Stanley, Nova Scotia.
 His father, Freeman, was an alcoholic.
 His mother, Grace, was 15 years of age.
 She left her husband taking her children, Alden and his younger sister, to her mother’s home.
 When her mother died, 1940, Grace was unable to provide a home for the children and Alden was separated from her for the rest of his life.
 He was then raised by his grandmother, Emma, and his father, Freeman.

-"never in his life had a permanent year-round job... never owned or learned to drive a car."
+His father, born in 1904, had left school at 14 to work in the sawmill.
+In an interview Alden said, "never in his life had a permanent year-round job... never owned or learned to drive a car."
 His father improvised stories while pretending to read to his son and made pencil sketches, "… all the storytelling and sketches ended before I was six years old.
 He was ashamed of both, because in his world grown men didn’t draw and make up stories."

-“I couldn't help being a part of my race.
+Nowlan began writing poetry in 1944.
+A bookish, gangly 12 year old when he dropped out of school, he was a peer-group target, the descendant of disposed peasants ‘wild Celtic brigands.’
+In his first auto-bio-critical essay, he wrote: “I couldn't help being a part of my race.
 A race that continued to be tough.
 It was possible for me to accept myself, finally, only when I realized - emotionally - that poetry is tough too, that a poem can contain as much fury and power as a fist or a blackjack.
 It still seems to me that the greatest wonder of poetry is that it combines toughness with the tenderness of love, and the one is impossible without the other.”
 At age 13 reading Guy de Maupassant’s stories he realized that people did write about people like his family and village.

 He was 14 years of age when his grandmother died.
 Suffering from anemia & depression, Alden was admitted for several months to the Nova Scotia Hospital for the mentally ill.
 As the staff encouraged him to study and write, he learned to accept himself.
 When he was 17, working-class D.H.
 Lawrence, became his hero and his writing evolved from letters-to-the-